Alternative Assets is a newsletter, podcast, and data analytics service for alternative investments.

 What Are Alternative Assets?

 There’s a million blogs about stocks, real estate and venture capital.
-This is about the wide world of investment options that don’t get talked about as much – with a focus on digital assets, websites and micro-businesses.
+This is about the wide world of alternative investment options that don’t get talked about as much – with a focus on digital assets, collectibles and micro private equity.

-An alternative asset is anything you can invest money into that produces real positive cash flow.
+An alternative asset is a non-traditional vehicle you can invest money into that produces cash flow and/or appreciation.
 It does not include the usual suspects (equities, bonds, and most real estate).
+See examples of alternative assets.

 WHAT SUBSCRIBERS ARE SAYING